To Rome|A Roma…

 From The Italian Holiday

-He said he was nervous but he sat back in his chair, comfortable in his skin, in his life, in this moment.
-He glanced at me and I narrowed my gaze on his eyes, “nope.
-Can’t imagine it.”
+He said he was nervous but he sat back in his chair, comfortable in his skin, in his life.
+He glanced at me and I narrowed my gaze.
+“I can’t imagine you worrying about anything.”

-“You can’t always see everything that’s happening under the surface.”
-He said.
+“You can’t always see everything that’s happening under the surface,” he said.

-“I think Rome is a man.”
-I said and was surprised at the catch of emotion in my throat.
+“I think Rome is a man,” I said and was surprised at the catch of emotion in my throat.

 Lorenzo gave a grunt of approval in reply.